WP-API/docs/extending-the-rest-api/routes-and-endpoints.md

 #### Sanitizing

 In the above example, we do not need to use a `sanitize_callback`, because we are restricting input to only values in our enum.
 If we did not have strict validation and accepted any string as a parameter, we would definitely need to register a `sanitize_callback`.
 What if we wanted to update a content field and the user entered something like `alert('ZOMG Hacking you');`.
-The field value could potentially be a executable script.
+The field value could potentially be an executable script.
 To strip out unwanted data or to transform data into a desired format we need to register a `sanitize_callback` for our arguments.
 Here is an example of how to use WordPress's `sanitize_text_field()` for a sanitize callback:

 ```php
 /**